sandeepkasaragod/WT-finder/README.md

 	- pip install numpy
 	- pip install matplotlib

+### Preparing for the execution
+Go to WT-finder script and edit line 27, 28, 29

+### Executing script
+	- python WT-finder.py

 1. An image file with the peptides b and y ion match
 2. Tab delimited output